19hours/sg-statutes/Acts/Income Tax Act.md

 B

-is the capital expenditure incurred in respect of the motor car.
+B is the capital expenditure incurred in respect of the motor car.

 [37/75; 9/80; 5/83; 49/2004]